fboschetty/ProbeDataTools/README.md

 # Suggestions

 If you have ideas for functionality that you would like to see, or bugs and errors you have found, please add them by opening an issue.
-For any questions drop me an email at eefob@leeds.ac.uk
+Or me an email at eefob@leeds.ac.uk